 Once you know what happens to what you make, you can give customers the best advice for caring for resin.

 2. Use them as practice pieces

-Want to try side drilling some charms to string together as a bracelet but don’t want to risk ruining your good work?
+Want to try side drilling charms to string together as a bracelet but don’t want to risk ruining your good work?
 Try techniques you’re learning on your epoxy mistakes.